Jeiwan/woot/README.md

 # woot

-A simple application that demonstrate usage of Clojure + ClojureScript + Reagent.
+A simple application that demonstrates usage of Clojure + ClojureScript + Reagent.

 ```
 lein ring server-headless